marmelroy/TVButton/README.md

 import TVButton
 ```

-Set up your TVButton in interface builder or in code.
+Create and position your TVButton in interface builder or in code.

-For the parallax TVButton you will need at least two layers of images of the same dimensions (three recommended).
-Assign the UIImages to TVButtonLayers and build the layers array on the TVButton
+For the parallax TVButton you will need at least two layers of images (three recommended).
+For best results, the button and the images should all have the same dimensions.
+Assign the relevant UIImages to TVButtonLayers and provide them as a layers array to the TVButton.
 ```swift
 let background = TVButtonLayer(image: UIImage(named: "TVButtonBackground.png")!)
 let pattern = TVButtonLayer(image: UIImage(named: "TVButtonPattern.png")!)